Web3-Pi/setup-guide/docs/Plugins/installation-status.md

 ## Disabling the Plugin

 If you no longer require the Installation Status plugin, you can disable it by stopping the `w3p_installation-status` service.
 To do this, navigate to the "Services" section in the Cockpit interface and stop the service.

+## Source Code

+The source code for the Installation Status plugin can be found on [GitHub](https://github.com/Web3-Pi/installation-status).

 ## Support